Radhika007/fernweh/README.md

 someone with fernweh would feel a deeper sense of longing, a sort of homesickness but for foreign lands.

 # use
-Sit at home and take a look at the places you might want to travel, whenever you feel the urge to do so.
+Sit at home and take a look at the places you might want to travel in South Korea, whenever you feel the urge to do so.

 # preview
 ![Screenshot 2020-06-29 at 1 04 53 PM](https://user-images.githubusercontent.com/37405390/85986110-5adb1280-ba09-11ea-9fb8-a54cd845f384.png)